pret/pokered/README.md

 New Pokemon:
 ====
 - The 34 known beta Pokemon that were cut from RBY have been fully implemented.
-- Evolutions or Pre-evolutions of a Kanto Pokemon found in a future generation are included; eg. Kleavor, Glaceon
+- Evolutions or Pre-evolutions of a Kanto Pokemon found in a future generation are included; eg. Kleavor, Glaceon, Annihilape
 - Evolutions or Pre-evolutions of a Kanto Pokemon found in the SpaceWorld '97 demo are included; eg. Madaamu, Pudi
-	- note that for Pokemon that appeared in the Spaceworld '97 demo and had their sprite design altered, the sprite from SW97 was used instead
+	- Some Pokemon will also use their SW97 designs!

+Johto baby Pokemon and regional pre-evolutions were omitted due to memory constraints.

 New Types:
 ====
 - Dark, Steel and Fairy types are added
 	- note that Dark and Steel use their type effectiveness from the SW97 demo
 	- note that Bite is still Normal-type
-	- note that the Magnemite, Cleffa, Mime Jr, and Igglybuff lines are not Steel or Fairy-type, respectively
+	- note that the Clefairy, Mime Jr, and Jigglypuff lines are not Steel or Fairy-type, respectively
-		- this (and Bite) was done to ensure the original Kanto Pokemon were unaltered in any way
+		- This (and Bite) was done to ensure the original Kanto Pokemon were unaltered in any way
+		- While Magnemite, Magnetite, and Magneton are pure Electric, Magnezone is part-Steel.
+		- Scream Tail remains Psychic/Fairy.

 Type Matchups for Steel and Dark for reference:
 - Steel...